rasPanda/project-3/README.md

 ### 2. Mapbox

 Using and implementing react-mapbox-gl was quite challenging, and also took our group more time than other features.
 Yusuf took on most of this work, while James advised as he had some experience of using the library.
-Carl finalised the map through the geocoding challenge (above), while Joe finalised the styling and icon customisation.
+I finalised the map through the geocoding challenge (above), while Joe finalised the styling and icon customisation.

 ![finalmap](ReadMeImages/finalmap.png)